 The Manchester Review

-Fiction, poetry, reviews, public debate, visual art and video, all online from the Centre of New Writing.
+Poetry, fiction, reviews, public debate, visual art and video, all online from the Centre for New Writing.

 More on The Manchester Review

 Visit the site to read back issues, access archived fiction, poetry, non-fiction, reviews and the blog.

 During our submission period we welcome unpublished fiction (up to 6,000 words), poetry (up to 3 poems) and essays from both established and new writers.